JorySchossau/markdownNotebook/README.md

 ## How does it work?

 Markdown Notebook is not complicated.
 It works by running on the command line, and you telling it what markdown files you want it to watch for changes.
-When it detects a change, then it parses the file looking for runnable code chunks (mardown code fenced sections), runs the code, and shows the output if you've requested that, then refreshes your file with the modified content including code output.
+When it detects a change, then it parses the file looking for runnable code chunks (markdown code fenced sections), runs the code, and shows the output if you've requested that, then refreshes your file with the modified content including code output.

 Here are the steps:
 * Wait for change before proceeding